|Nutrition Facts (per serving)|

 |Saturated Fat 0g||1%|

 |Total Carbohydrate 19g||7%|

 |Dietary Fiber 5g||18%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Browned onion, garlic, and a few tomatoes create a delicious coating for sweet, fresh okra.
 Cooking okra this way—without much liquid and with a fair amount of acid from the tomatoes—minimizes the "slime" factor so many people associate with okra.
-The Indian-style spices make this dish perfect for a vegetarian meal with rice and lentils or beans, but it's also super yummy alongside grilled meats.
+The Indian-style spices make this dish perfect for a vegetarian meal with rice and lentils or beans, but it's also yummy alongside grilled meats.

 - 1 1/2 pounds okra